 - Can it explain why you’re the right person to write it?

 - Does it mention and link to some of your key content?

 - Does it tell people how to contact you (or link to your contact page)?

 Tone is important too

 Finally, have a think about the tone of the page.
 Does it match the rest of your blog, be it friendly, funny, enthusiastic, thoughtful?
-It’s easy to become overly formal when talking about yourself and lose the ‘voice’ you’ve been cultivating in the rest of your writing.
-Writing in the 3rd person, for example, can sound a little stilted, breaking that personal connection with your readers.
+It’s easy to become overly formal when talking about yourself.
+Then you lose the ‘voice’ you’ve been cultivating in the rest of your writing.
+Writing in the 3rd person, for example, can sound a little stilted.
+Breaking that personal connection with your readers.